• Home

 11) Have a Night at the Theatre in Merida

 Even if you’re not actually going to have a night out at the theatre, curious visitors should at least pop into the Teatro Jose Peon Contreras during the day.
-It’s a worthwhile thing to do in Merida to simply have a look around the elegant century-old theatre.
-While stopping by, don’t hesitate to visit the small, free, air-conditioned art museum on-site.
-This little museum can simultaneously be used as a great excuse to cool off while viewing the funky exhibits.
+It’s a worthwhile thing to do in Merida to simply have a look around the elegant century-old theatre, built between 1900-1908.

-• Price: Free to look around during the day.
-Ticket prices for shows start at $150 pesos.
+💲 Price: Free to look around during the day.
+Symphony ticket prices are $350-$400 pesos (~$20-$23 USD) in 2024.

-• Location: Here at Calle 60 near Calle 57.
+📍 Location: Teatro Jose Peon Contreras is located here at Calle 60 near Calle 57.

 10) Experience Pok Ta Pok: Representation of the Mayan Ball Game

-The tradition of this ancient sport is kept alive during this weekly event that unfolds in front of the Cathedral.
+The tradition of this ancient Mayan sport is kept alive during this weekly event that unfolds in front of the Cathedral.
 Each Wednesday, watch the players battle it out while traditional live music accompanies the spectacle.
 Although this game is played as a re-creation for demonstrative purposes, the players are very much into the game with a high level of competitive spirit.

-• Hours: Wednesdays 8:00 pm – 9:00 pm, but be sure to arrive early.
+🕘 Hours: Saturdays from 8:00 pm – 9:00 pm, but be sure to arrive early.

-• Location: On the east side of Plaza Grande, on Calle 60 here, in front of the Cathedral
+📍 Location: On the east side of Plaza Grande, on Calle 60 here, in front of the Cathedral

-9) Roam Merida’s Famed Paseo de Montejo
+9) Roam Around Merida’s Famed Paseo de Montejo

 You can’t come to Merida without seeing the grand Paseo de Montejo.
-This wide avenue built in Merida’s heyday conjectures images of Paris’s Champs-Élysées.
+This wide avenue built in Merida’s henequén heyday conjectures images of Paris’s Champs-Élysées.
 Historic mansions line the grand avenue, as do many quaint cafes.

-There’s even an inviting Starbucks along the Paseo that blends right into the white cityscape.
-But with so many great local cafes, we suggest stopping into one of those instead.
-To break up your stroll on this broad boulevard, have a coffee at Sukra or Pistache.
-You’ll pass both along the way on the east side of the road.
 Or go to Posheria, where they’ll add a shot of pox (local Mayan liquor) into your iced latte, upon request.
 To satiate your sweet tooth, try some cool local treats at Dulcería y Sorbetería Colón.

 Continue walking along the boulevard past the mansions, cafes, and museums until reaching the ornate Monumento a la Patria (AKA the Flag Monument) that’s encircled by a busy roundabout.
 The intricate monument makes a good spot for a photo and a good turnaround point.